HakaiInstitute/hakai-jupyter-notebook-examples/README.md

 > - Video

 **Jupyter Notebooks are great for:**
-* analysing data
+* Data analysis
-* producing plots
+* Producing plots
-* sharing data analysis
+* Sharing data analysis
+* Creating a simple interface

 **Jupyter Notebooks are not good for:**
 * Developing new tools/packages